Faculty/Projects

 - Analytical and computational skills

-- Exposure to concepts from quantum information and thermodynamics
+- Exposure to quantum coherence and decoherence, entanglement

 Electron Microscopy